tamnguyenbbt/Okapi/README.md

 ## Set Up Test Project
 The code in this repo is for a sample test project based on MSUnit and .Net Framework 4.5 and uses Okapi library.
 * Okapi library can be found under NuGet at https://www.nuget.org/packages/Okapi/1.0.0
-* The test projects which use Okapi library are required to have their assembly names containing the word **Okapi**.
-So that if you are using Okapi, you should remember Okapi, the lovely and cool animal.

 ### Using App.config